ThaniThamizhAkarathiKalanjiyam/more_books/content/History_and_Doctrines_of_the_Ājīvikas/chapter18.md

 +++
-title = "VI .
-THE EARLY ĀJIVIKA COMMUNITY ( I ) "
+title = "XV.
+CONCLUSION  "
-weight = 18
+weight = 28
 date = "2019-05-12"

 +++

-The Wandering Philosophers

-Etymology of the Term Ājivika

-The Ājivika Initiation

-Ājivika Nudity

-Ājivika Asceticism

-The Ājivika Sabhu

-Song and Dance
+Summary

+Dr. Barua’s Three Questions .

+The Influence of the Ajivikas The Place of the Ajivikas in Indian History

+BIBLIOGRAPHY

+INDEX